SANNER'S LAKE SPORTSMEN'S CLUB

 Divisions

-• T-Class (Telescopic): Conventional rimfire rifles equipped with telescopic/optical sights, maximum 6X magnification.
-If Aperture Class is not offered, conventional rifles with aperture sights will be included in this class.
+• Optic: Conventional rimfire rifles equipped with telescopic/optical sights, maximum 6X magnification.

-• O-Class (Open): Convention rimfire rifles equipped with traditional open V- or U-notch style rear sights and front post- or bead-sights.
+• Irons: Convention rimfire rifles equipped with traditional notch or aperture rear sights and front post or bead sights.

-• shooters with manually operated actions are given extra time in rapid-fire to compensate for the difference.
+• Shooters with manually operated actions are given extra time in rapid-fire to compensate for the slower action.

 Course of Fire Details

-• Fire ten shots slow fire and two five-shot rapid-fire series in the sitting or kneeling position.
+• Two five-shot rapid-fire strings in the sitting or kneeling position (50 yards).

 Scoring